 Canva

-What makes Canva a great SaaS example is that the free version gives you many rooms for creation and flexibility.
+What makes Canva a great SaaS example is that the free version gives you much room for creation and flexibility.
 In 2019, Canva had more than 15 million active monthly users.

-For this and other Saas examples, software as a service is more superior than on-premise software which is acquired by businesses through a perpetual license.
+For this and other Saas examples, software as a service is superior to on-premise software, which is acquired by businesses through a perpetual license.

 3. Benefits of Software as a service (SaaS)

-By taking advantage of Internet of things (IoT), software as a service increasingly dominates the technology market with 73% organizations around the globe say that nearly all their apps would be SaaS by 2020 (according to the research of Finance online).
-Here are competitive advantages making SaaS become one of the most popular cloud service model.
+By taking advantage of the Internet of things (IoT), software as a service increasingly dominates the technology market, with 73% of organizations around the globe saying that nearly all their apps will be SaaS by 2020 (according to the research of Finance online).
+Here are the competitive advantages making SaaS become one of the most popular cloud service models.

 Cost saving

-Software as a service can eliminate the money customers spend for deployment or installation a large infrastructure locally.
-Additionally, the costs of periodic upgrades and maintenance are drastically reduced since software and hardware license costs in a shared and multitenant environment are low as oppose to traditional model.
-It means that customers can invest their budget in other fields while still benefiting from a modern, efficient and secure service.
+Software as a service can eliminate the money customers spend for the deployment or installation of a large infrastructure locally.
+Additionally, the costs of periodic upgrades and maintenance are drastically reduced since software and hardware license costs in a shared and multitenant environment are low as opposed to the traditional model.
+It means that customers can invest their budget in other fields while still benefiting from a modern, efficient, and secure service.

 Business agility improvement

-Business agility is the ability to adapt rapidly and cost efficiently in a fast-changing business environment.
-SaaS can drive the business agility by reducing time to benefit.
-A strong evidence is that it usually takes weeks or months for a business to setup and develop a software, while SaaS is ready in few hours in the cloud.
-Thus an IT systems administrator does not have to spend a large amount of time on installing as well as managing and supporting infrastructure.
+Business agility is the ability to adapt rapidly and cost-efficiently in a fast-changing business environment.
+SaaS can drive business agility by reducing time to benefit.
+Strong evidence is that it usually takes weeks or months for a business to set up and develop software, while SaaS is ready in a few hours in the cloud.
+Thus an IT systems administrator does not have to spend a large amount of time installing as well as managing, and supporting infrastructure.

-Moreover, in this fast-growing digital world, the flexible infrastructure that SaaS offers can enhance the agility, contributing to a scalable business.
+Moreover, in this fast-growing digital world, the flexible infrastructure that SaaS offers can enhance agility, contributing to a scalable business.
 As a cloud-based application, SaaS solutions reside in cloud environments that have integration with other SaaS offerings.
-It couples with the periodic and lastest upgrade from the providers, allowing SaaS to serve increasing demand of a business to adapt quickly and effectively to the markets.
-Therefore, SaaS does move a company significantly along the path to become agile, one of the most critical to the business survival.
+It couples with the periodic and latest upgrades from the providers, allowing SaaS to serve the increasing demand of a business to adapt quickly and effectively to the markets.
+Therefore, SaaS does move a company significantly along the path to becoming agile, one of the most critical to business survival.

 Easy scalability